cscart/docs/user_guide/manage_products/products/product_attributes.rst

 *	**Required** - If selected, this option is mandatory for selection/completion.
 *	**Missing variants handling** - Select how impermissible/missing option combinations should be handled: *Display message* - the option will be marked as not available, if the option is mandatory (see the previous setting) customers will not be able to add the product to the cart; *Hide option completely* - the option will be hidden, if the option is mandatory (see the previous setting) customers will be able to add the product to the cart.

-An option variant is an extension to the product option of type select box, radio group or check box, which may have a separate status, icon and amount of reward points as well as a weight modifier and a price modifier.
+An option variant is an extension to the product option of type *select box*, *radio group* or *check box*, which may have a separate status, icon and amount of reward points as well as a weight modifier and a price modifier.
 Option variants have the following attributes:

 *	**Position** - Position of the variant relatively to the position of the other variants in the list.
 *	**Name** - Name of the product variant.
 For example, if the option is titled “Size”, the product variants to the option can be “small”, “medium”, “large”, etc.
 *	**Modifier/Type** - Positive or negative value that modifies the original product price.
 The modifier can be either an absolute value or a percentage.
 *	**Weight modifier/Type** - Positive or negative value that modifies the original product weight.
 The modifier can be either an absolute value or a percentage.
-*	**Status** - Status of the product option (*Active* or *Disabled*).
+*	**Status** - Status of the product option variant (*Active* or *Disabled*).
 *	**Icon** - Thumbnail to represent the option variant.
 The image can be either uploaded from a local computer or the server file system or linked to a remote location where the required image is physically located.
 An alternative text describes the image and is shown when the image is missing or cannot be displayed.
 It is good practice to have an alternative text associated with the image as an additional SEO-wise opportunity.
 *	**Earned point modifier/Type** - Positive or negative value that modifies the original number of reward points that customers receive at their accounts when they buy the product.
 The modifier can be either an absolute value or a percentage.